HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 Interestingly, the textbook says that convergence has not been formally proven, but it works in practice.

-The most common alternative approach to assuring that all state–action pairs are encountered is to enforce exploration by considering only policies that are stochastic with a nonzero probability of selecting all actions in each state (eg $\epsilon$-greedy).
+The most common alternative approach to assuring that all state–action pairs are encountered is to enforce exploration by considering only policies that are stochastic with a non-zero probability of selecting all actions in each state (eg $\epsilon$-greedy).

-### Understand how to use monte carlo methods to implement a GPI algorithm.
+### Understand how to use Monte Carlo methods to implement a GPI algorithm.

 ![wk2-monte-carlo-GPI-01.png](wk2-monte-carlo-GPI-01.png)